HISTORY OF PASCO COUNTY

 In a city election on December 3, 1935, New Port Richey voters decided by a vote of 131-29 to discontinue the golf course and use the property around Orange Lake as a park only.

 George R. Sims, who was one of New Port Richey's early promoters and who donated Sims Park (then Enchantment Park) to the city, died in 1954.
-In accordance with his instructions, he was buried about 50 feet from Orange Lake.
+He was buried about 50 feet from Orange Lake, at the request of the New Port Richey city council.
 There was no tombstone, only a redbud tree planted to mark the spot.
 However, some years later his remains were moved to a cemetery.

 Wilfred T. Neill wrote in 1979: